noaione/yuusha-shoukan-ln/sources/v07/chapter1.md

 [By your will...
 Now that we’ve got the theatrics out of the way, let’s get things in order.
-First of all, based on the Blue Crystal Flower that Kaito-san received from Isis-san., Isis-san’s book preferences, book release date, and all the other conditions, that would be referring to the romance novel titled “The Caged Princess and the Blue Flower”.
+First of all, based on the Blue Crystal Flower that Kaito-san received from Isis-san, Isis-san’s book preferences, book release date, and all the other conditions, that would be referring to the romance novel titled “The Caged Princess and the Blue Flower”.
 Incidentally, this is the aforementioned book.]